Website icon Xpert.Digital

 • Türkiye – 2.21 in %

-India's most important importing country in 2022 is China, with a share of around 14 percent of imports.
-The United Arab Emirates is the second most important import partner with an import share of around 7.35 percent of India's total imports.
+India's most important import partner in 2022 was China, accounting for approximately 14 percent of imports.
+The United Arab Emirates was the second most important import partner, with an import share of about 7.35 percent of India's total imports.

 • China – 13.96%